Tanumbotics/tanumbotics.github.io/README.md

 ### Support or Contact

-You need our help or just something you need to ask about us, feel free to e-mail the above-mentioned and we will be glad to respond to your request.
+If you need our help or just something you need to ask about us, feel free to e-mail the above-mentioned and we will be glad to respond to your request.

 ##### &copy; 2017-2018 Tanumbotics.
 All Rights Reserved